 Isabel Murillo Wilstermann

-I am a teacher of Spanish as a foreign language, a proactive and reflective professional who is widening her perspectives to become a teacher educator and a researcher.
-I graduated in Caracas, Venezuela in the area of Human Resources.
+I am a teacher of Spanish as a foreign language, a passionate learner who loves engaging in challenges, a reflective professional who is widening her perspectives to become a teacher educator and a researcher.
+I was born in Caracas, Venezuela, where I lived for 25 years and obtained a degree in Human Resources.
 My diploma thesis about organizational development and my experiences as a volunteer in Venezuela and abroad were fundamental to discover my deep interest for teaching.
 I started teaching Spanish in 1998 and I have worked in Venezuela, Belgium and Germany.
 My work as a foreign language teacher at Instituto Cervantes in Bremen and Hamburg focused mainly in adult learners who wanted to learn Spanish for professional and personal purposes.
-I have also given language courses at universities, schools, private language institutions and companies.
+I have also taught language courses at universities, schools, private language institutions and companies.

-Kiel, Germany | Water, music | 2018
+Kiel, Germany | Check out the ProPIC poster! | 2018

-Working with prospective teachers, understanding their needs and foreseeing their challenges in regard to the target language use in the classroom, I realized how important it is to make them aware of two key aspects: first, the role of classroom interaction to foster language learning and second, the importance of exploring classroom practices to develop professionally.
-In this sense, I constantly ask myself in which ways can we make use of interaction with our language students in order to promote language learning?
-There is not one only answer.
-Therefore I have looked for information in teacher education and applied linguistics books, and I have also contacted teachers and scholars of different languages and fields.
-This search has triggered the design and implementation a Spanish language and teaching seminar that explores language use and learning in classroom interaction.
+Working with prospective teachers, understanding their needs and foreseeing their challenges in regard to the target language use in the classroom, I realized how important it is to make them aware of two key aspects: the role of classroom interaction to foster language learning and exploring classroom practices to develop professionally.
+I asked myself in which ways can we as teachers make use of interaction in order to enhance language learning.
+I looked for information in teacher education and applied linguistics books, and I also contacted scholars of different languages and fields.
+This search crystallized into a seminar for graduate students that explored interaction in the Spanish language classroom.

 ProPIC study week with international students | 2019